Share your voice!

 A term of service is one academic year.
 Regular participation in the board's meetings and activities are essential and expected in order to be effective.
 The frequency of board meetings will be determined by the members in fall.
 ISAB will also discuss the option of holding one open forum per year and other opportunities for community input.
 Summer activity will also be determined, with participation optional.
 Members are expected to devote about 4-5 hours per month for meeting attendance, outreach, projects, email and other communications, etc.

-The Board is composed of twelve members: 3 INTO OSU students, 3 undergraduate students, 3 graduate or professional students, and 3 domestic students as defined by the University Registrar.
+Ideally, the Board is composed of twelve members: 3 INTO OSU students, 3 undergraduate students, 3 graduate or professional students, and 3 domestic students as defined by the University Registrar.
 Members may return for succeeding years upon review and recommendation of the board advisor(s).
-Members are expected to:

 • Attend all board meetings and assigned project group meetings